magbenji/summary/index.md

 ## Additional information
 For more information specific to Idaho, see the following websites:

 A visual summary of trends over time in Idaho: https://rpubs.com/IrenevanWoerden/588295

 A dashboard with multiple parameters that https://benridenhour.shinyapps.io/COVID-19_ID/

 A dashboard with multiple parameters that xxx https://public.tableau.com/profile/jeff.lingwall7921#!/vizhome/Statewide_SEIR_Projections_ver1/Dashboard12?publish=yes

-Who was involved:
+Who was involved (+ email contacts):
 Boise State University:
 Idaho State University:
 University of Idaho: